How to Prep Walls for Painting

 Mirrors and paneling are sometimes installed with an adhesive backing to help hold them in place.
 But when you take them down, the glue sticks to the drywall.
 Don’t try to pull it off—you’ll tear the drywall face, making rips across the wall.
 Instead, cut around the glue with a utility knife, cutting through the drywall face.

 Scrape off the glue with a putty knife.
 You’ll still tear the paper, but the tears will be confined to the outline you cut in the drywall.
 Use 120-grit sandpaper on small areas of glue that won’t scrape off.
-Fill gouges that you made in the wall with joint compound.
+Then, fill gouges that you made in the wall with joint compound.

 Fill small holes and indents (less than 1/8 in.) with spackling compound.
 For larger holes, use joint compound instead.